pluginsGLPI/doc/source/datainjection/index.rst

 -------------------

 ..
 Note::
    This plugin is available without a GLPI-Network subscription.
-It is also available in Cloud.
+It is also available in `Cloud <https://glpi-network.cloud/>`__

 -  Go to the marketplace.
 Download and install the plugin **Data Injection**